Searchbreed

 See Spot & Tango

-What a Toy Poodle actually costs year one
+What to budget for a Toy Poodle in year one.

 Food (year one)